310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 But since we’re working with mascot characters, somethin’ soft-looking like mine would be pretty popular.
 Don’t you think so too, Anego?

 See, her voice is shaking in approval.
 I’m gonna show this to Midori-kun too as a new addition to the pack.
-I hope he’s happy about it just like Anego~♪
+I hope he’s happy ‘bout it just like Anego~♪
 {% endbubble %}

 {% bubble Souma v2 %}